630.474.6700

 The Custody Evaluation Process

-The custody evaluator may request several meetings with you, your spouse and your child or children.
+The custody evaluator may request several meetings with you, your spouse, and your child or children.
 She may also observe you with your child, including an observation in your home.
 In some circumstances, she may conduct psychological testing.
 She can review any papers submitted to the court in your case.
-She may also interview other adults that have contact with your child, such as teachers, doctors, family members, dentists and child care providers.
+She may also interview other adults who have contact with your child, such as teachers, doctors, family members, dentists, and child care providers.

 The Custody Evaluator Reports to the Court